The world's largest landlocked country, Kazakhstan is also the largest global producer of uranium ore.

-A vital source of water for Central Asia, mountainous Tajikistan gets over 80% of its electricity from renewable hydropower.
+A vital source of water for Central Asia, mountainous Tajikistan gets over 80% of its electricity from hydropower.

 With the fourth-largest natural gas reserves globally, Turkmenistan also operates one of the longest irrigation canals in the world.